• Skip to primary navigation

 How to Avoid Norovirus While Backpacking

-The virus is spread through vomit and feces of both humans and animals that are infected and contracted by eating food or drinking water that has been contaminated.
-Even just having close contact with an infected person can cause you to be infected with it.
+The virus is spread through the vomit and feces of infected humans and animals and is contracted by eating contaminated food or drinking contaminated water.
+Even just having close contact with an infected person can put you at risk of becoming infected.

 Norovirus Symptoms